 Demonstrating LLM Memory: A Practical Example

 Let’s illustrate an LLM memory example using a common scenario: a personal assistant AI.
+This practical LLM memory example will showcase how recall enhances functionality.

 Imagine you’re using an AI assistant to plan a vacation.

-Initial Interaction Scenario
+Initial Interaction Scenario for LLM Memory

 - User: “Hi, I’m planning a trip to Japan in October.
 I’m interested in visiting Kyoto and Tokyo.”